Section 1 - General information

 How will the trial be evaluated?
 How is it deemed a success?

 The Department for Transport (DfT) will evaluate all the U.K. trials separately through its own monitoring and evaluation exercise.
+The national programme of trials is due to complete in November 2022.

 What happens at the end of the trial?